inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 ```cli
 mv dev.env .env
 ```
 This file contains environmental variables for the project and could also include sensitive data in the future.
-The .gitignore file in this repo already includes `.env` so changing the name of this file ensures that it will not be uploaded to GIT.
+The .gitignore file in this repo already includes `.env`.
+Changing the name of this file ensures that it will not be uploaded to GIT.
 <br>
 <br>
 #### BUILD AND RUN MAGE CONTAINER